Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

-- Diabolus ex Nihilo: Got two big ones that helped him cover Waku's death: first is that Okubo freaked out so bad he tried to hide the body, which made him the prime suspect and even his Off on a Technicality didn't stop the public of thinking he was behind it.
-The second is that due to that Okubo was using sleeping medicine because of the harassment so it was easy for Shono to kill Emi and frame an unconscious Okubo.
+- Diabolus ex Nihilo: Got two big ones that helped him cover Waku's death: first is that Okubo freaked out so bad he tried to hide the body, which made him the prime suspect and even his Off on a Technicality didn't stop the public from thinking he was behind it.
+The second is that Okubo was using sleeping pills due to the stress from the public harassment so it was easy for Shono to kill Emi and frame an unconscious Okubo.

 - Dies Wide Open: And how!
 One of the negative side-effects of AD-9 - aside from it causing excruciating pain and killing whoever takes it, obviously - is that it gives the victim bright blue eyes, something revealed to horrifying effect just after he injects the drug into himself to prove that it's safe.
 The last we see of him is his dead body, with wide-open bright blue eyes and his face contorted in agony.